Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds

 where $x_{i}^{0},y_{i}^{0}$ are written in Table \ref{table:homoclinic}.
 (Our $M$ is equal to $10$.)

 We use two methods to obtain bounds on $P_{u}$ and $P_{s}$.
 In the case of the first method, by using cones, we obtain

-and by using the second method, i.e. the parameterisation method, we obtain
+and by using the second method, i.e. the parameterization method, we obtain

-(The bounds on our computer program are in fact often tighter and vary from pint to point.
+(The bounds on our computer program are in fact often tighter and vary comment 38{from point to point}.
 Here we have rounded them up to write a uniform enclosure $r$ for all considered points.)

 Since we use the interval Newton method as the tool for our validation we also obtain transversality of obtained intersection of our manifolds.
 (Such results are well known, see for instance \cite{MR3068557} for a similar approach.
 We add the proof in the appendix to keep the work self-contained.)